apnadkarni/blt/doc/listview.rst

     Specifies the color of the text for the item.
 The default is "black".

   **-relief** *relief*
-    Specifies the 3-D effect for the border around the list item.
-    *Relief* specifies how the interior of the legend should appear relative to the menu; for example, "raised" means the item should appear to protrude from the menu, relative to the surface of the menu.
+    Specifies the 3-D effect for the border around the item.  *Relief* specifies how the interior of the legend should appear relative to the widget; for example, "raised" means the item should appear to protrude from the window, relative to the surface of the window.
 The default is "flat".

   **-selectbackground** *colorName*
     Specifies the background color of the item when it is selected.